Geodan/pg2b3dm/styling.md

 It is possible to specify glTF material alphaMode property (see: https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#alpha-coverage) using `--default_alpha_mode` option for all materials.
 By default it is set to OPAQUE.
 Other options are BLEND and MASK.

-When using alphaMode = MASK, the value of alpha_cutoff is used (default value 0.5), when alpha is above the alpha_cutoff value a fully opaque material is used, when it below it's drawn fully transparent.
+When using alphaMode = MASK, the value of option --alpha_cutoff is used (default value 0.5), when alpha is above the alpha_cutoff value a fully opaque material is used, when it below it's drawn fully transparent.

 Using BLEND mode for all materials might affect rendering performance.